dheerajshrivastva-dev/proxy-rule-backend/README.md

 ### Usage

 1. Access the web-based UI.
-2. Configure proxy rules by adding, editing, or deleting them.
+2. Configure API rules by adding, editing, or deleting them.
-3. Start the proxy server to intercept and modify network traffic based on your rules.
+3. Utilize the built-in rate limiting features to manage access to your APIs effectively.
-4. Monitor proxy server activities and view logs in real-time using the UI.
+4. Monitor network activities and view real-time logs using the UI.

 ## Configuration

-You can configure the proxy server by adding or editing rules through the UI.
-Each rule allows you to specify the following:
+You can easily configure API rules through the UI, allowing you to specify:

 - Target host and port to intercept traffic.
-- Modification rules to apply to intercepted requests and responses.
+- Rate limits for each API, ensuring controlled access.

 ## Logging

-The UI provides a real-time log display to help you monitor the proxy server's activities.
-You can track requests, responses, and any modifications made to network traffic.
+The UI offers a real-time log display, providing insights into network activities, rate limiting, and API interactions.

 ## Contributing